volterraedge/terraform-provider-volterra/docs/resources/volterra_cdn_loadbalancer.md

       refresh_interval = "20"
     }

-    // One of the arguments from this list "no_tls use_tls" must be set no_tls = true
+    // One of the arguments from this list "use_tls no_tls" must be set no_tls = true
   }
 }